USC agrees to $215 million settlement in California gynecologist case

 LOS ANGELES (Reuters) - The University of Southern California has reached a $215 million proposed settlement with former patients of a gynecologist at the school who was accused of sexual abuse, the president of the university said in a letter on Friday seen by Reuters.

 The settlement centers on the conduct of George Tyndall, who practiced at USC until he was suspended in 2016 after a complaint from a health worker accusing him of making sexually inappropriate comments to patients.
-Hundreds of women have since then accused Tyndall of sexual abuse.
+More than 400 women have since accused Tyndall of sexual abuse, some in a federal lawsuit covered by the settlement and others in state lawsuits that are still pending.

+On Thursday, attorneys representing current and former University of Southern California students filed 93 additional lawsuits against USC in Los Angeles Superior Court, alleging gross sexual misconduct and sexual assault on campus by Tyndall.

+Women who received health services from Tyndall will be eligible to receive $2,500, according to the university.
+Those who provide details on their experiences under his care could receive up to $250,000 more, according to the letter from school President Wanda Austin to the university community.
+The total potential amount of the settlement is not yet known.

-In August, then USC president C.L.
+In August, then USC President C.L.
 Max Nikias stepped down after an outcry from faculty and students, who said the downtown Los Angeles school was slow to act over complaints against Tyndall.

 Tyndall resigned from USC last year and has since lost his license to practice medicine in California.